making-data-science-count/homepage/content/authors/osultana/_index.md

 - 'Research Group Members'
 ---

-MOmiya is beginning as a Ph.D. student in the Department of Theory and Practice in Teacher Education in Spring 2020.
+Omiya is beginning as a Ph.D. student in the Department of Theory and Practice in Teacher Education in Spring 2020.